globulus/simi/README.md

     2. Check the leftmost superclass for that method name.
     3. Recursively check that superclass' lefmost superclass, all the way up.

+* Using the *in* keyword before a class name in superclasses list will include the provided class instead of inheriting it, thus creating a mixin by copying all the public, non-init fields and methods from the supplied class into the target class.
 * All classes except base classes (Object, String, Number, Function, and Exception) silently inherit the Object class unless another superclass is specified.
 This means that every object, no matter what class it comes from, has access to Object methods.
 * You can access the superclass methods directly via the *super* keyword.
 The name resolution path is the same as described in multiple inheritance section.
 If multiple superclasses (Object included) override a certain method, and you want to use a method from a specific superclass, you may specify that superclass's name in parentheses:
 ```ruby